 I find it quite confusing, how much to dose.
 Dr. Hertoughe, the well known Belgian doctor, says 50 mg a day transdermally.
 In some studies they dose up to 300 mg orally/day.
 Still, it seems like a lot.
 But a good overview says 100 mg orally if taking every day, 200 mg if dosing only the last 12 to 14 days of menstrual cycle.

-I have started taking 50 mg transdermally.
+I had started taking 50 mg transdermally.
 I might have taken even more.
-I have used a 20% cream from Ona’s the last few months.
+I had used a 20% cream from Ona’s the last few months.
 It’s a bit difficult to dose.
 I have now learned 50 mg is just a pea size.
 Ona’s says there should come a 1 ml spoon attached, but I have not gotten one.

 I got tired and had that strange feeling of not being myself that is typical of too high levels of progesterone.
 I felt on edge and irritable.
 My saliva progesterone said 1947 pg/ml.
 Where a normal level for a pre menopausal woman is 30,3-6,4 pg/ml in the follicular phase and 87-544 pg/ml in the luteal phase.

 I have seen very high doses adviced in some Facebook groups on female hormones.
 I can’t understand that that is a good thing.
 I feel very unwell with very high levels.
 It’s not natural for the body.